Beams (The Presets album): Reception

 The album received mixed to positive reviews.
 AllMusic called the album an "uneasy yet unforgettable combination of '80s gaudy pop flair and dark, propulsive rave beats".
 Pitchfork, on the other hand, gave it a low 3.7/10 rating, writing "the most frustrating thing about Beams is that Moyes and Hamilton both know better".

+The Guardian gave a three star review and observed, "The Australian duo begin by apeing Michael Jackson's Billie Jean, with singer Julian Hamilton out-grunting Jacko, and conclude with the title track, which features a synthesized banjo.
+In between, introspective synth-pop shares space with gothic disco and a gnarly rave monster, Hamilton apparently tapping out the beats on his larynx as he sings," concluding, "There is much to enjoy here, but Beams sags under the weight of too many ideas.
+Perhaps next time we'll get to see behind their masks."